How to Apply for the SRRV in the Philippines: Requirements, Process, and What to Expect

 All documents from outside the Philippines must be apostilled (for countries party to the Hague Convention) or authenticated by a Philippine embassy or consulate.
 Translations are required for any document not in English, and must be done by a certified translator and notarised.

-> Note for applicants from certain countries: As of September 2025, the PRA has introduced additional document requirements for applicants from specific jurisdictions to verify the authenticity of personal records.
-The PRA has not published a public list of which nationalities are affected.
-Confirm with the PRA directly — before preparing your documents — whether your country of origin triggers any supplementary requirements.
+> Note for applicants from certain countries: Effective September 1, 2025, the PRA requires additional documents from applicants from specific jurisdictions to verify the authenticity of personal records.
+The supplementary documents are: a birth certificate, a national ID, and a social insurance record or retirement certificate.
+Indian nationals are also required to obtain a DFA Endorsement Letter addressed to DFA New Delhi.
+The PRA has not published a full list of which other nationalities are affected.
+Confirm with the PRA directly, before preparing your documents, whether your country of origin triggers any supplementary requirements.

 The application fee at submission is USD 1,500 for the principal applicant and USD 300 per dependant (rates effective September 2025).
 The initial annual PRA membership fee for SRRV Classic is USD 360 (covering the principal and two dependants).